 When Sangita told her husband about her decision to find work in the Middle East to support their tight-knit family, he begged her not to leave.
 Guna had a gut feeling that his wife would be in grave danger if she left.
 Even with his pleas, Sangita had already made up her mind and began her journey abroad.

 In a neighboring village, Sangita met a man and woman who claimed to specialize in helping girls travel to the Middle East.
 The pair told her how they could help her earn money and create a better life for Alpa.
-They talked about the big city of Delhi and how much Sangita was going to love it there.
+They told her how she would first have to travel to Delhi, India before completing the rest of the journey.
 They filled her with such hopes and dreams of a perfect, new life for her family—little did she know that it was all an elaborate scam.

-When Sangita arrived in Sri Lanka, she was introduced to a man named Rajan Adhikari.
-At this time, she had no idea that this man was one of the biggest trafficker’s FFLI and PRC have ever encountered.
+When Sangita arrived in Delhi, she was introduced to a man named Rajan Adhikari.
+At this time, she had no idea that this man was one of the biggest trafficker’s FFLI and our Nepali parnter have ever encountered.
 Adhikari is part of an elaborate trafficking system that claims to be responsible for the trafficking of over a thousand girls from Nepal each year.

 Once back in Nepal, Sangita was furious about all she endured and decided to make a difference for at-risk girls in Nepal.
-She contacted PRC, explained her story, and chose to press charges against all of her traffickers.
-Because of her strong will, Sangita was able to assist PRC in finding the location of these criminals, leading to Rajan’s arrest.
+She contacted our partner organization, explained her story, and chose to press charges against all of her traffickers.
+Because of her strong will, Sangita was able to assist in finding the location of these criminals, leading to Rajan’s arrest.
 The fight is not over, however, as traffickers like Rajan are often very well connected in the community and rarely are convicted.
-Still, this major arrest and milestone for PRC and Free for Life would not have been possible without Sangita’s strength and passion.
+Still, this major arrest and milestone for Free for Life’s team would not have been possible without Sangita’s strength and passion.